-This is a minimum one-year apprenticeship, but an apprentice is likely to take up to three-years to ensure they have had the opportunity to develop all areas of the Standard.
-A robust process of onprogramme assessment will ensure that apprentices make good progress towards the final endpoint assessment, which itself will be of sufficient quality to attest to the level of skills, knowledge and behaviours.
+This is a minimum one and a half-year apprenticeship, but an apprentice is likely to take up to five - years to ensure they have had the opportunity to develop all areas of the Standard.
+A robust process of on-programme assessment will ensure that apprentices make good progress towards the final end-point assessment, which itself will be of sufficient quality to attest to the level of skills, knowledge and behaviours.